 In our study of Zephaniah chapter two, we look at the judgment of the nations surrounding Israel.
-In chapter one, we saw how God judged His people because of His love and jealousy for them.
-Now, God's focus shifts to their neighbors and how they treated His people.
+In chapter one, we saw how God judged his people because of his love and jealousy for them.
+Now, God's focus shifts to their neighbors and how they treated his people.

 The judgment heads to the east as the modern country of Jordan is described.
 These people were judged because of the way that they treated God's people.
 The same thing is going to happen again as all nations will turn against Jerusalem.

-"'Therefore, as surely as I live,' declares the Lord Almighty, the God of Israel, 'surely Moab will become like Sodom, the Ammonites like Gomorrah - a place of weeds and salt pits, a wasteland forever.
-The remnant of my people will plunder them; the survivors of my nation will inherit their land.'"
-NIV translation
+Therefore, as I live," says ADONAI-Tzva'ot, the God of Isra'el, "Mo'av will become like S'dom and the people of 'Amon like 'Amora, a land covered with nettles and salt pits, desolate forever.
+The remnant of my people will plunder them, the survivors in my nation will inherit them."

-When people insult God's people they are, in fact, insulting God and we see here that He will judge all nations for such behavior.
+When people insult God's people they are, in fact, insulting God and we see here that he will judge all nations for such behavior.
 The passage speaks to the coming time when all of the false gods will be gone and all men will worship the one true God.

 Now, the judgment turns to the south and Ethiopia/Africa.
-Although we do not see a specific charge here, we see that they will be judged according to God's sword which is His word.
+Although we do not see a specific charge here, we see that they will be judged according to God's sword which is his word.

 He will stretch out his hand against the north; he will destroy Ashur; he will make Ninveh desolate, as dry as the desert.
 Herds will lie down in it, and all kinds of wild animals too - jackdaws and owls will roost on her columns, voices screeching in the windows, desolation on the doorsteps, for its cedarwork is stripped bare.
 This is the city, once so joyful, whose people felt themselves secure, who used to say to herself, "I am [the greatest]!
 I have no rival."
 What a ruin she has become a place for wild animals to lie down!
 Everyone passing by her hisses and shakes his fist!